Caroline Düberg Martinsson, Innovation Manager Wargön Innovation. Photo: Elin Segerlind

-Caroline Düberg Martinsson is an innovation coach passionate about the circular economy.
+Caroline Düberg Martinsson is the innovation coach passionate about the circular economy

-Region Västra Götaland continues its investment in the circular economy with the aim of strengthening collaboration and accelerating the pace of the ongoing circular transition.
-Almost 100 business coaches are participating in the challenge "Circular design & new business", one of them is our innovation manager Caroline Düberg Martinsson.
+Region Västra Götaland is continuing its circular economy initiative with the aim of strengthening collaboration and accelerating the pace of the ongoing circular transition.
+Almost 100 business coaches are taking part in the "Circular Design & New Business" challenge, one of them is our innovation leader Caroline Düberg Martinsson.

 - Today's lifestyle is unsustainable, we need to start doing things differently and think circularly.
-In many cases, we have completely abandoned resource efficiency and need to create a culture and an economy that does not reward wasteful use of resources.
+We've often gotten away from thinking resource efficiently and need to create a culture and an economy that doesn't reward waste.

 Caroline Düberg Martinsson is an innovation manager at Wargön Innovation and is passionate about circularity.
-She is one of nearly 100 innovation coaches participating in Region Västra Götaland's "Circular Design & New Business" challenge.
+She is one of almost 100 innovation coaches who are part of the Västra Götaland region's "Circular Design & New Business" challenge.

-Caroline has extensive experience working on sustainability issues, and her interest in the circular economy was born out of frustration that so much of the textile industry was not working.
+Caroline has extensive experience working on sustainability issues, and her interest in the circular economy arose from a frustration that so much in the textile industry was not working.

-- We have grown up with things being a certain way, and we get stuck with it.
+- We have grown up with things being a certain way, and we stick to it.
 But now the old habits don't work anymore and we have to rethink.
-This is a big challenge for everyone, both economically and culturally," says Caroline.
+It's a big challenge for everyone, both economically and culturally," says Caroline.

 From waste to resource

-Wargön Innovation specializes in supporting SMEs in the development and commercialization of new innovative products, processes and business models.
-Here you can test new technologies and new methods to move towards circular business.
+Wargön Innovation specializes in supporting small and medium-sized enterprises in the development and commercialization of new innovative products, processes and business models.
+Here you can test new technologies and new methods to take steps towards the circular business.
 The focus is on textile and bio-based materials, but especially industrial textile sorting.
 In its test and demo environment, Wargön Innovation has an automated textile sorting system that can sort by material and color.
 Work is also underway to see how machine learning and AI can support an efficient sorting process.

-- The aim is for each item to go to the right recipient, so that what would have been textile waste instead becomes a raw material in a new business model.
-In concrete terms, this could mean that a washed-out, holey T-shirt can go to material recycling and become a new textile fiber, while a pair of torn jeans ends up in a flow where they are repaired and can be put on the market again, says Caroline.
+- The aim is for each item to end up with the right recipient, so that what would have become textile waste instead becomes a raw material in a new business model.
+In concrete terms, this could mean that a washed-out hollow T-shirt can be recycled and become new textile fiber, while a pair of broken jeans ends up in a flow where they are repaired and can be put back on the market," says Caroline.

-With all textiles going into a circular flow, an efficient sorting process is key to developing circular products and services for the textile industry.
+With all textiles entering a circular flow, an efficient sorting process is key to developing circular products and services for the textile industry.

 - In a circular economy, what is waste in a traditional linear economy should instead become a resource for someone else in the circular economy.
-In the case of textiles, this involves reusing and recycling to increase the lifespan of the material, for greater resource efficiency and less environmental impact.
+In the case of textiles, it is about reusing and recycling to increase the lifespan of the material, for greater resource efficiency and less environmental impact.

 Innovation training provided new tools